MVNU softball team closes out 2015 season

 Junior Hannah Shaffer led the Lady Cougars’ offense this season and was named all Crossroads League with a .417 average.

 Junior Konnor Byers follows with a .315 average, and sophomore pitcher Courtney Rengert was close behind at .299.
-Rengert was also named as an Honorable Mention selection to the all Crossroads
+Rengert was also named as an Honorable Mention selection to the all Crossroads league team.

 Only senior catcher Morgan Wade will be leaving the team this offseason.